stooged/ESP32-Server-900u/esplib_mod/README.md

 this is for the 16MB <a href=https://feathers2.io/>FeatherS2</a> board with 16mb of flash, it will do nothing for other boards.

-the <a href=https://github.com/espressif/arduino-esp32>ESP32 library</a> does not have support for large spiffs partitions so have created a few tables to enable large spiffs on the 16mb feather board.
+the <a href=https://github.com/espressif/arduino-esp32>ESP32 library</a> does not have support for large spiffs partitions so i have created a few tables to enable large spiffs on the 16mb feather board.

 <br>